 If you want to really get the best deals this year, you have to shop smarter than ever.
 These are the best secret Black Friday tips you’ll need to know so that you can make the most out of your shopping season and save as much money as possible!

-Use these tips & tricks to get the most out of Black Friday
+Tips & Tricks to Get the Most Out of Black Friday

-Over the years, I’ve figured out some tips to really finding the best deals.
-There are also some other tricks I’ve learned to make the day even better and less stressful for me (and others).
+Over the years, our team has figured out a few tips to really finding the best deals.
+There are also some other tricks we’ve learned to make the season even better and less stressful!

 Decide which stores you will shop at this year.
 Visit each website and sign up for email newsletters.
 It is important that you do this at least two weeks before Black Friday.
 It can take time before the emails start to generate, so you want to allow ample time to get added to the list.

-Not only is it more fun to shop with someone you love, but it can be helpful too!
-If there are a few must have items on your list, you can work together to find them.
+Not only is it more fun to shop with someone you love, it can be helpful too!
+If there are a few must-have items on your list, you can work together to find them.
 Your friend can visit the electronics section for the video game you want while you are in the toy aisle finding another item on your list.

-When I shop, I have my list in one hand and my phone in the other.
-As I find the items I want, I always do a quick scan to check to see if it is less expensive elsewhere.
-They way I do this is by using Amazon.
-Their app has a feature which allows you to scan the barcode of the products right in the store.
+When you shop in-store, have your list in one hand and your phone in the other.
+As you find the items you want, always do a quick scan to check and see if it is less expensive elsewhere.
+Amazon’s app has a feature that allows you to scan the barcode of the products right in the store.

-Remember, not every item you want will be on sale, so you need to take a moment to see if you can find it lower elsewhere.
+Remember, not every item you want will be on sale, so you need to take a moment to see if you can find it cheaper elsewhere.